Delphik/Recipes/Holiday-Mashed-Sweet-Potatoes.md

 ----
 1. Peel sweet potatoes and cut in quarters.

-2. Stream for 20-30min or until tender.
+2. Steam for 20-30min or until tender.

 3. Mix egg nog, bourbon, butter, and maple syrup and bring to a boil.